跳至主要内容

 Leverage data to create a 360 customer view and provide personalized experiences that will delight your audience.

-上次更新日期 March 27, 2024
+上次更新日期: March 27, 2024

 Customer service is becoming more important than ever for consumers and companies alike.
 According to the Zendesk Customer Experience Trends Report 2022, over 60 percent of shoppers now have higher customer service expectations than they did before the pandemic.
 And 73 percent of business leaders say there’s a direct link between business performance and customer service.